apps-for-linux/apps-for-linux.github.io/src/content/blog/goofcord.md

 ---
 title: "GoofCord"
+description: |
-summary: "Take control of your Discord experience with GoofCord – the highly configurable and privacy-focused Discord client"
+ "Take control of your Discord experience with GoofCord – the highly configurable and privacy-focused Discord client"
 date: 2025-04-15T23:43:00Z
 categories: ["Network"]
 authors: